You are currently viewing No Heavy Cream? Here’s How to Make Heavy Cream with Just 2 Ingredients

 Recipe Card: Quick DIY Heavy Cream

-It takes just minutes to make and is ideal for adding richness to sauces, soups, baked goods, and more.
+It takes just minutes to make and is ideal for adding richness to sauces, soups, casseroles, baked goods, and more.

 • 1/3 cup unsalted butter